skwp/dotfiles/README.md

  * \mm - set the next available mark (set a mark with mX where X is a letter, navigate to mark using 'X).
 Uppercase marks to mark files, lowercase marks to use within a file.
  * \ma - clear all marks
  * \mh - clear current mark
- * ,bb - toggle local anonymous bookmark at current location
+ * ,Bt - toggle local anonymous bookmark at current location
- * ,bn ,bp - next and previous anonymous bookmark
+ * ,Bn ,Bp - next and previous anonymous bookmark
- * ,bc - clear anonymous bookmarks
+ * ,Bc - clear anonymous bookmarks

  **LustyJuggler**

- * ,b - show buffers (LustyJuggler buffer search), just type to fuzzy match a buffer name
+ * ,lj - show buffers (LustyJuggler buffer search), just type to fuzzy match a buffer name
- * ,s - Show buffers in LustyJuggler (use asdfjkl home row keys to then select buffer)
- * ,lf - lusty file finder
- * ,lr - lusty file finder from current folder

  **Rails**